bradmartin333/bradmartin333.github.io/tips-and-tricks/README.md

-### The purpose of this page is to have an easy to access cheatsheet for the snippets of code that I frequently use.
+### The purpose of this page is to have an easy to access cheatsheet for the snippets of code that I frequently use

 # PowerShell
 ### Regex